Xiurr/MAPD-Net/README.md

 **MAPD-Net** is a **Modality-aware Anatomy-Pathology Disentanglement Network** for incomplete multi-modality brain tumor segmentation.
 Multimodal MRI provides complementary anatomical and pathological information, but missing modalities frequently occur in clinical practice and challenge the stability and generalization of segmentation models.

-Existing methods mainly rely on modality synthesis, knowledge distillation, or shared representation learning.
+Existing methods typically rely on modality synthesis, knowledge distillation, or shared representation learning.
 However, synthesis-based methods may introduce artifacts, distillation-based methods often require separate models for different missing-modality combinations, and shared representation learning may cause semantic entanglement between modality-invariant anatomy and modality-specific pathology.

 MAPD-Net addresses this issue by explicitly separating **modality-shared anatomical representations** from **modality-exclusive pathological representations** at the representation level, avoiding pixel-level image reconstruction while preserving discriminative pathological cues.